CARGLUMIC ACID tablet, for suspension

 1.1 Acute and Chronic Hyperammonemia due to N-acetylglutamate Synthase (NAGS) Deficiency

-Carglumic acid tablets for oral suspension is indicated in pediatric and adult patients as:
+Carglumic acid tablets for oral suspension is indicated in adult and pediatric patients as:

 Adjunctive therapy to standard of care for the treatment of acute hyperammonemia due to NAGS deficiency.